28 January 2024

 Drawing of a paper fuse (top right), paper sealing tube (middle right), wooden fuse (top bottom), shell casing (top left) and bombard (bottom left), from 'Wu Bei Ji Yao (《武備集要》)'.

 Du Huo Fei Pao (毒火飛砲, lit.
-'Poisonous fire flying cannon') is a bombard-launched explosive shell that is launched from Wan Kou Pao (碗口砲, lit.
+'Poisonous fire flying cannon') was a bombard-launched explosive shell designed to be launched from Wan Kou Pao (碗口砲, lit.
 'Bowl-muzzle cannon'), an ordinary stone-throwing bronze bombard already in widespread use since the founding of Ming Dynasty.

-First appeared in late 15th/early 16th century and entered mass production by 1544 at the latest, Du Huo Fei Pao is a spherical cast iron shell filled with black powder and up to five taels of sulfur, arsenic and other poisonous substance/irritants (hence the name "poisonous fire"), and is equipped with a fuse known as Mu Xin (木信, lit.
-'Wooden fuse'), which consists of burning fuse(s) winded around a screw-threaded wooden rod and sealed inside a thick paper tube to prevent premature contact between the fuse and bursting charge inside the shell.
-A cleverly designed ignition device, Mu Xin allows for easy adjustment of time-delay before detonation (through increasing or decreasing the number of threads on the wooden rod and thus the length of the burning fuse).
+First appeared in late 15th/early 16th century and entered mass production by 1544 at the latest, Du Huo Fei Pao was a spherical cast iron shell filled with black powder and up to five taels of sulfur, arsenic and other poisonous substance/irritants (hence the name "poisonous fire"), and was equipped with a fuse known as Mu Xin (木信, lit.
+'Wooden fuse'), which consisted of burning fuse(s) winded around a screw-threaded wooden rod and sealed inside a thick paper tube to prevent premature contact between the fuse and bursting charge inside the shell.
+A cleverly designed ignition device, Mu Xin allowed for easy adjustment of time-delay before detonation through increasing or decreasing the number of threads on the wooden rod (and thus the length of the burning fuse).

-Despite its ingenuity, Mu Xin does have some drawbacks, as It is a fairly complicated device assembled from three different components (burning fuse, wooden rod and paper tube), not to mention hand-carving screw threads onto a wooden rod takes considerable amount of skill and time.
-Fortunately, an alternative that offers similar level of consistency whilst being far easier to made was later discovered.
+Despite its ingenuity, Mu Xin did have some drawbacks, namely It was a fairly complicated device assembled from three different components (burning fuse, wooden rod and paper tube), not to mention hand-carving screw threads onto a wooden rod took considerable amount of skill and time.
+Fortunately, an alternative that offered similar level of consistency whilst being far easier to made was later discovered.
 Known as Zhi Xin (紙信, lit.
-'Paper fuse'), this alternative fuse is simply the motor part of a Chinese rocket being adapted into a fuse.
+'Paper fuse'), this alternative fuse was simply the motor part of a Chinese rocket being adapted into a fuse.

 EXTRA: Bigyeok Jincheonroe (비격진천뢰 or 飛擊震天雷)